westpa/westpa2_tutorials/paper/README.md

-Check out the westpa tutorial hub at https://github.com/westpa/tutorials for the most up- to-date paper.
+Check out the westpa tutorial hub at https://github.com/westpa/tutorials for the most up-to-date paper.